|Type of Study||Fee|

 Work placements and industry sponsored projects form part of the course allowing you to experience the cutting edge of design practice.
 International competition success underpins rigorous teaching and learning practice.
 Graduates have gone on to work in all areas of design in architectural and interior design practices including large retail organisations, construction departments, film and TV companies.

-Year One opens with a challenging series of projects covering spatial awareness, form materials and structures, and the core skills required for Interior Design.
-While the majority of your time will be spent working on design projects, you will have the opportunity to gain experience in computing for design, extend your awareness of visual communication and workshop practice, and develop an understanding of cultural and theoretical studies in relation to design.
+Year one opens with a challenging set of projects to stimulate your creativity and develop your design thinking, including spatial awareness, form, materials and structures, alongside the core skills required for design.
+While the majority of your time is spent working on design projects, you will have the opportunity to acquire digital skills to extend your awareness of visual communication and workshop practice.
+You will also develop an understanding of cultural and theoretical studies in relation to design.

-Focusing on professional practice and what it means to be a designer, Year Two is underpinned by the study of marketing, business and management issues.
-It involves examination of the global context of design in the early 21st century and usually includes the opportunity to undertake a study visit abroad.
-There is a continued range of supporting options including further specialisation in technological media (CAD), international cultural studies, and visual communication.
+Year two focuses on technical know-how, employability and sustainable design principles.
+You will explore professional practice and what it means to be a designer.
+Project work is underpinned with the technology and statutory regulations particular to the design practitioner, and will include marketing, business and management issues.
+Sustainable design practice will be investigated and applied to design projects.
+Year two involves examination of the global context of design in the early 21st century and may include the opportunity to undertake a study visit abroad (Erasmus).
+As with Year one there is a wide range of supporting studies including further specialization in technological media (CAD), international cultural studies, visual communication and visual language.

-In Year Three, you have the ability to shape your course around your own personal interests by choosing from a wealth of specialist modules.
-You will also have the opportunity to pursue a detailed study of a relevant creative, cultural & contextual issue that is of particular interest to you through a self-directed research project.
-There is plenty of scope for experiment, to explore boundaries and to investigate new areas, further increasing your portfolio of skills (for example, component design, advanced communication design).
+In year three, you have the ability to shape your course to inform your own personal direction by choosing an specialist area of interest.
+You will have the opportunity to pursue a detailed study of a relevant creative, cultural & contextual issue that is of particular interest to you through a self-directed research and design project.
+There is plenty of scope for experiment, to explore boundaries and to investigate new areas, further increasing your portfolio of skills

 The emphasis of this module is on independent research, exploration and investigation.
 This module provides you with the opportunity to pursue a detailed study of relevant creative, cultural & contextual issues in a subject area that is of particular interest to you.
 You can choose from one of the four following project options: